Updated with new information 11/10/2018

 Jane Kirkwood, known by everyone as Jeanie, hailed from Wishaw, Scotland, a scraggly suburb of Glasgow, emigrating at age 39 in 1911.
 A widow, Jeanie also died at her home, at 121 Ida Avenue, in the middle of Donora’s famed Cement City.

 Ceh and Kirkwood were the first Donorans to die in the Donora Death Fog of 1948.
 At least 18 more followed, most of them the same night.
-Ceh died from sudden heart failure, Jeanie of asthma.
-Both of their death certificates indicate they died at 2:00 AM on the deadliest day of the smog, Saturday, October 30, 1948.
+Ceh died at 1:30 AM from sudden heart failure, Jeanie at 2:00 AM of asthma.
+Both of them died on the deadliest day of the smog, Saturday, October 30, 1948.

 Times of Death